- Irish desserts carry quiet charm.

 You do not need special apples.

-Any firm variety from the market works well.
+Any firm variety from the market works well. - Keep the crust basic.

 Flour, butter, and a bit of sugar are enough.